Some JFK assassination files go online, but others delayed

 Thursday was the deadline for the US government to release the remaining secret files, but as the day drew to a close President Donald Trump said the release of some records will be delayed for another 180 days.

 The JFK Assassination Records Collection Act of 1992 set Oct.
 26, 2017, as the date all records surrounding JFK's assassination on Nov.
 22, 1963, were to be made public.
 The National Archives released a batch of records in July and committed to post the rest on its website by the Thursday deadline, but CBS News reports that the CIA, FBI and other agencies lobbied to keep some of the documents out of the public eye.
-(Disclosure: CBS is the parent company of CNET.)
+(Disclosure: CBS is CNET's parent company.)

 Trump told reporters that 2,800 records would be released Thursday night, but thousands more would undergo an additional review before their release.